Quidditch (real-life sport)

-To score points, chasers or keepers must get the quaffle—a slightly deflated volleyball—into any of the three opposing hoops, which scores the team 10 points.
-The keeper is the only person permitted to stay in the immediate area around a team's hoops.
-To impede their opponents, beaters can use bludgers—dodgeballs—to hit opposing players and temporarily remove them from play.
-Once hit by an opposing bludger, that player must dismount their broom, drop any ball being held, and return to touch their own team's hoops before re-entering the game.
+To score points, chasers or keepers must get the quadball—a slightly deflated volleyball—into any of the three opposing hoops, which scores the team 10 points.
+To impede their opponents, beaters can use dodgeballs to hit opposing players and temporarily remove them from play.
+Once hit by an opposing dodgeball, that player must dismount their stick, drop any ball being held, and return to touch their own team's hoops before re-entering the game.

-The ultimate goal is to have more points than the other team by the time the snitch—a tennis ball inside a long sock hanging from the shorts of an impartial official dressed in yellow—is caught.
-After the seeker floor has elapsed, the snitch runner moves onto the pitch and tries to evade the two seekers.
-When one of the seekers catches the snitch, that team is awarded 30 points.
+The ultimate goal is to have more points than the other team by the time the flag—a tennis ball inside a cloth tube hanging from the shorts of an impartial official dressed in yellow—is caught.
+After twenty minutes of play, the flag runner moves onto the pitch and tries to evade the two seekers.
+When one of the seekers catches the flag, that team is awarded 30 points.
 If this leads to the catching team having more points overall than their opponents, the game ends immediately with the catching team winning.
 In the event a team catches the snitch but still trails in points (or is tied for points) the game goes into an overtime period, with the target being the score achieved by the non-catching team plus 30 points.
 The first team to reach the target score wins the game; alternatively, either team may concede at any time during the overtime period.
-Matches or games often run about 30 to 40 minutes, but tend to vary in length due to the unpredictable nature of the snitch catch.
+Matches or games often run about 30 to 40 minutes including stoppages, but tend to vary in length due to the unpredictable nature of the flag catch.

 Rules vary from the IQA standard in domestic competitions, most notably in the US.
-In games sanctioned by Major League Quadball (MLQ) and US Quadball (USQ), catching the snitch results in 35 points, which help teams reach a set score, 60 (MLQ) or 70 (USQ) points above the leading team before the seeker floor.
+In games sanctioned by Major League Quadball (MLQ) and US Quadball (USQ), catching the flag results in 35 points, which help teams reach a set score, 60 (MLQ) points above the score of the leading team before the seeker floor.
 The first team to reach this set score wins the game.
-Additionally, the seeker floor is set at 20 minutes rather than 17.